June 24, 2020

-Article by:
+Article & Photos by: allie albanese

 It’s hot.

-The first day of summer arrived last week bringing with it full on heat and humidity, and I am not a happy camper.
 Being back in the swamp that is Georgia in the summertime is dredging up old childhood memories of suffering through brutally hot days without air conditioning.
 My dad grew up in NYC without AC and therefore considered it completely unnecessary and far too expensive of an indulgence, so if we wanted to cool off we took a cold shower.
 Instead of AC, his remedy for when the house felt like an oven set to broil was to turn on the attic fan (aka one of the most pointless inventions in history).
 On really hot days we were even allowed to turn it on high!

 For those of you who are unfamiliar, an attic fan works like this: